 As the DSO, you have certain responsibilities:

 An F-1 student may begin working as much as 30 days before the start of a program of study.
-They should have permission from you before they begin work.
+They should inform the DSO before they begin work.

 The job must be physically located on the school’s campus or off-campus at the site of an educationally affiliated organization.

 Employment on-campus has to be for the school or for a company that contracts with the school to serve students directly.

 For example, if your school contracts with a food service company, an F-1 student can work for the company at school facilities but not for the same company at any off-campus locations.